 Renewable energy will succeed in tandem with electricity storage - from big-scale storage to daily–cycle and distributed storage where batteries are the go-to solution.
 This 1/2 day meeting reviews the innovation in energy storage - from management in software, to new chemistries, to battery recycling, and includes plenty of time for demos and networking over lunch.

-Silicon Valley, California, February 17, 2023/Meeting Recap/ This month the Cleantech Council held our big meeting on Battery Tech.
+This month the Cleantech Council held our big meeting on Battery Tech.
 There are big changes taking place in battery technology this decade, as we see a rapid rise in large-scale batteries used in vehicles, home storage, commercial storage, and grid-scale plants.
 The surge in renewable energy, with its inconveniently-timed generation peaks is further stressing demand for new batteries, and new solutions.
 Renewable energy will succeed in tandem with electricity storage - both big-scale storage and smaller scale, daily–cycle, and distributed storage where batteries are still the go-to solution.

 Stationary batteries have different requirements than automotive, with fewer constraints, which opens the door for different chemistries and formats.
 Different battery chemistries will also enable a diversification of battery materials, which should ease some of the supply constraints we would have if we all used today’s Li-Ion technology.
 And way down at the small end of the scale, IoT devices are proliferating, and new battery solutions will enable us to produce these with batteries that can be recharged wirelessly, and eventually disposed in the regular trash without toxic consequences.